goodwjak/dbms_hw3/README.md

 ## TODO:

 1. Test and debug 2-pass merge sort.
+DONE
 2. Test it using OSU servers.
+DONE
 3. Clean the code so it's not so nasty.
+DONE
 4. Work on the other code issues.
+DONE